Overview

 The PHMC treats children who have been diagnosed with the following:

-- Congenital deafness
+- Congenital hearing loss.

-- Unilateral or bilateral sensorineural hearing loss
+- Unilateral or bilateral sensorineural hearing loss.

-- Auditory neural spectrum disorder
+- Auditory neuropathy spectrum disorder.

-- Conductive hearing loss caused by aural atresia, microtia, and ossicular abnormalities
+- Conductive hearing loss caused by aural atresia, microtia, and ossicular abnormalities.

 Specialists from several areas may be involved in the child’s evaluation and management process.
 Below is a brief description of the evaluations: